ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In Generator Guide.md

 ## Deploying a LabVIEW InstrumentStudio plug-in

-1. Open the LabVIEW project which contains the InstrumentStudio plug-in.
+1. Open the Active LabVIEW project where the InstrumentStudio plug-in was created.
 2. The generated plug-in comes with a Packed Project Library (PPL) build specification.
 3. Build the PPL.
 4. Copy the built plug-in files into the InstrumentStudio `Addons` directory, which is `C:\Program